ocramz/twelve/README.md

 The main rationale for this project, and its claim to offering modularity to website assembly, can be explained as follows:

-`twelve` flips the templating logic of 11ty on its head : it lets you reference directly a content splice from within a larger template, rather than declaring the name of a layout file from within the file containing the content splice.
+`twelve` flips the templating logic of 11ty on its head : it lets you reference directly a content splice from within a container template, rather than declaring the name of a layout file from within the file containing the content splice.

 For example: